fleetdm/fleet/docs/REST API/rest-api.md

 Returns the information of the host specified using the `uuid`, `hardware_serial`, `osquery_host_id`, `hostname`, or `node_key` as an identifier.

 If `hostname` is specified when there is more than one host with the same hostname, the endpoint returns the first matching host.
+In Fleet, hostnames are fully qualified domain names (FQDNs).

 `GET /api/v1/fleet/hosts/identifier/:identifier`